citp/privacy-policy-historical/d/di/dig/digicamdb.com.md

-> *The following text is extracted and transformed from the digicamdb.com privacy policy that was archived on 2016-03-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160318102659id_/http%3A//www.digicamdb.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the digicamdb.com privacy policy that was archived on 2016-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161206175135id_/http%3A//www.digicamdb.com/privacy_policy) for the most accurate reproduction.*

 # Privacy policy

+### Privacy policy for digicamdb.com

 **Short version:**